GLIMS-RGI/rgi_user_guide/_sources/regions/rgi08.md

 : Four glaciers in the Khibiny Mountains of the Kola Peninsula (08-02) were added as nominal circles from WGI-XF.

 Version 1.0
 : The glacier outlines for Norway are based on Landsat (TM and ETM+) imagery from 1999-2006.<br/>The Swedish glacier outlines use imagery from SPOT5 and SPOT4 (dates not provided).
-In some regions these outlines were updated against September 2008 Swedish Land Survey imagery available on Google Earth.<br/>The glacier mapping to which GlobGlacier contributed is documented in {cite:t}`Andreassen2008a` for Jotunheimen, {cite:t}`Paul2009a` for Svartisen, and {cite:t}`Paul2011` for the Jostedalsbreen region.
+In some regions these outlines were updated against September 2008 Swedish Land Survey imagery available on Google Earth.<br/>The glacier mapping is a contribution to the CryoClim and GloGlacier projects and is documented in {cite:t}`Andreassen2012` for whole of Norway.
+Mapping of subregions is described in {cite:t}`Andreassen2008a` for Jotunheimen, {cite:t}`Paul2009a` for Svartisen, and {cite:t}`Paul2011` for the Jostedalsbreen region.

 ```